-The deadline to file for the 2023 MVEC Board of Director elections is Tuesday,
+The deadline to file for the 2023 MVEC Board of Director elections has been closed.

-  Jan.
-17.

 Director Eligibility Requirements

 Any person, to become and remain a Director, shall:

 - Comply with applicable requirements of the law, MVEC’s Articles of Incorporation and Bylaws, MVEC’s duly-adopted policies, and duly-made decisions

 - Assume fiduciary duty to act in good faith and in the best interest of MVEC and its members

 - Be loyal to MVEC and not have conflicting commercial or personal interests, or use or cause to be used, their position as Director for political gain or ambition